lambdaisland/funnel/README.md

 ## What is it?

-Funnel is a WebSocket relay.
-It accepts connections from multiple clients, and then acts as a go-between, funneling messages between them.
-Messages can be addressed at a specific client, or broadcasted to a selection of clients.
+Funnel is a WebSocket message relay.
+It accepts connections from multiple clients, and then acts as a go-between, funneling messages between them, with flexible mechanisms for setting up message routing, either by the sender (broadcast) or receiver (subscribe).
+It also provides discoverability, so clients can find out who is there to talk to.

 ## What is it for?